 Codespec

-Optimizing a GenAI user experience
+Optimizing an AI-powered user experience

-I employed informal interviewing, user-centered design thinking, AI-powered prototyping, and usability testing to transform a confusing content authoring flow into a guided collaboration experience between computer science instructors and GenAI.
+Codespec is an online programming practice environment where learners of all levels can solve each problem 5 ways.
+For this project, I employed informal interviewing, user-centered design thinking, AI-powered prototyping, and usability testing to transform a confusing content authoring flow into a guided collaboration experience between computer science instructors and GenAI.

 Note: This is a functional prototype built with HTML, CSS, and JavaScript to demonstrate the user interface and flow.